marmelab/kuba-mobile/README.md

 You have an environment file to declare `.env`.
-You can use the `.env.sample` file as a starting point by renaming it .env This file must contain a variable `API_URL` which is the address of your data provider
+You can use the `.env.sample` file as a starting point by renaming it .env This file must contain a variable `API_URL` which is the address of your data provider Also need a variable `GATEWAY_URL` which is the address of your gateway

 ## Mobile setup